Does Insurance Cover Therapy For Mental Health Services?

 • Online or in-person therapists who require you to submit invoices for insurance reimbursement for therapy

-It is also important to understand the Mental Health Parity and Addiction Equity Act of 2008, which is a federal law preventing companies that offer health insurance from restricting mental health coverage more than they do physical health coverage.
+You may also learn more about the Mental Health Parity and Addiction Equity Act of 2008, a federal law preventing companies that offer health insurance from restricting mental health coverage more than physical health coverage.
 Even though therapy can be expensive, this Mental Health Parity Act helps ensure that mental health benefits are as comprehensive as physical health benefits.

 The Affordable Care Act is another law that deals with insurance for mental health services.
-The Affordable Care Act outlines government policies to provide equal way to health coverage, including plans through a health insurance company like Medicaid or Medicare.
-This care act may ensure insurance covers some or all of your treatments as a low-income individual.
-Some government plans cover online therapy as well as in-person counseling.
+It outlines government policies to provide equal access to health coverage, including plans through a health insurance company like Medicaid or Medicare.
+This act may ensure insurance covers some or all your treatments as a low-income individual.
+Some government plans cover online therapy as well as in-person therapy.

 In-person counseling

-Health insurance may or may not cover your treatment for traditional in-person talk therapy.
-In personal practice, therapists often have the right to choose which insurance plans to accept, and not every therapist will accept the same plans.
-Additionally, depending on your policy, you may be limited to seeing mental health professionals in your state or county.
+Health insurance may cover your treatment for traditional in-person talk therapy.
+However, in personal practice, therapists often have the right to choose which insurance plans to accept, and not every therapist will accept the same plans.
+Additionally, depending on your policy, you may be limited to seeing mental health therapists in your state or county.

 Some insurance plans may also limit you by: